lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

-title = "Digital contact tracing doesn't make much sense anymore" date = 2022-04-18 draft = false updated = 2022-04-27
+title = "Digital contact tracing doesn't make much sense anymore" date = 2022-04-18 draft = false updated = 2022-05-08
 +++

 *I welcome thoughts and critique on this post.
 Contact me via Twitter or email.*
 *Need to add proper citations.
 A work in progress.*

 **TL;DR**:
-Proximity and time based exposure notifications works when viruses were thought to be spread through respiratory droplets that quickly dropped to the ground and were rarely or never even thought to be airborne.
-This would mean after 15 mins or if you were two meters from someone you could assume almost or no viral load was transferred to you, and thus no exposure risk.
+Proximity and time based exposure notifications made sense as a way to measure exposure risk when SARS-CoV-2 was thought to spread through respiratory droplets that quickly dropped to the ground.
+Essentially, when SARS-CoV-2 was never even thought to be airborne.
+This would mean if you were *within two metres from an infected individual for less than 15 minutes*, or you were *farther than two metres from an infected individual* you could assume almost no viral load was transferred to you, and thus no exposure risk.

-Now that we know COVID-19 is airborne and can linger in the air for minutes to hours and travel farther than 2 meters, other factors, like the infected’s quality of mask, air filtration and air circulation quality better, more accurately determine how far the virus can travel, how long the virus lingers in the air, which determines the viral load which then determines whether or not someone could have been exposed.
+Now that we know SARS-CoV-2 is airborne and can linger in the air for minutes to hours and travel farther than two metres, other factors, like the infected’s quality of mask and quality air filtration/circulation, can more accurately determine how far the virus can travel and how long the virus lingers in the air, which then determines the [viral load](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/guidance-documents/polymerase-chain-reaction-cycle-threshold-values-testing.html#a1) that someone may inhale.
+With a predicted or estimated viral load, then we could determine exposure risk.

+ # The original paper
 A [paper](https://www.science.org/doi/10.1126/science.abb6936) that suggested the idea of digital contact tracing made these reasons as to why a digital contact tracing app could be a tool to reduce infections during the COVID-19 pandemic:
 - manual contact tracing is too slow to bring down the R value, but a digital contact tracing app that instantaneously notified a exposed person to isolate would bring down the R value.
   - "There is no delay between case confirmation and notification of contacts; thus, the delay for the contact quarantine process is the period from an individual experiencing symptoms to their contacts entering quarantine.
 The delay between symptom development and case confirmation will decrease with faster testing protocols, and indeed could become instant if presumptive diagnosis of COVID-19 based on symptoms were accepted in high-prevalence areas."